NasuPanda/frontend-practices/riakuto/notes/build_env.md

 ✔ How would you like to use ESLint? · style
 # JavaScript を選択
-✔ What type of modules does your project use? · esm
-✔ Which framework does your project use? · react
+✔ What type of modules does your project use? · JavaScript modules ✔ Which framework does your project use? · react
 ✔ Does your project use TypeScript? · Yes
 ✔ Where does your code run? · browser